theoutfield/sc_sncn_motorcontrol/module_serial_encoder/doc/index.rst

 .. important:: We assume that you are using :ref:`SOMANET Base <somanet_base>` and your app includes the required **board support** files for your SOMANET device.

-.. seealso:: You might find useful the :ref:`Encoder Interface Test <position_feedback_demo>` example app, which illustrates the use of this module.
+.. seealso:: You might find useful the :ref:`Position feedback Demo <app_test_position_feedback>` example app, which illustrates the use of this module.

 1. First, add all the :ref:`SOMANET Motor Control <somanet_motor_control>` modules to your app Makefile.